srobo/team-emails/SR2025/2025-04-24-competition-complete.md

 We hope to run a competition next year and see you all there.
 We plan to open places around September and will let you know as soon as they are.

-In the meantime, be sure to follow us on Twitter [@StudentRobotics](https://twitter.com/studentrobotics) and [Instagram](https://www.instagram.com/student_robotics).
+In the meantime, be sure to follow us on [Instagram](https://www.instagram.com/student_robotics).
 If you haven't done so already, please sign up to [our general mailing list](https://studentrobotics.org/compete/), to be notified as soon as places are open.

 A final thank thank you for being part of Student Robotics 2025 and making it the fantastic event that it was!